ValueChainHackers/Working-With-AI/LearningYourney/level3.md

 ### 9.1 Student reflection prompts

-* “Which source turned out to be more important than we first thought?
-Why?”
-* “Where do our sources strongly disagree?
-How do we handle that?”
-* “Which stakeholders or perspectives are missing in our library?”
+* “What did we learn from the data that we could not see in documents alone?”
+* “Which part of the code do we actually understand, and which part still feels like magic?”
-* “Where did AI give a misleading or oversimplified comparison of sources?”
+* “Where did the AI give us a code suggestion that was wrong or dangerous?”
-* “How is our work different now that we have a structured knowledge base?”
+* “If we had to do this without AI, what would take much longer or be too hard?”

 ### 9.2 Teacher reflection prompts

-* “Are students just collecting PDFs, or are they really curating and annotating them?”
+* “Are students truly interacting with the code, or just pressing ‘run’ on AI output?”
-* “Is AI being used as a critical assistant, or as a shortcut to avoid reading?”
+* “Do they see data as a conversation partner in Co Sensing, or just as a requirement?”
-* “Do students understand that disagreements between sources are normal and useful?”
-* “Are non-AI users still able to engage, and do they see the value in the structured library approach?”
+* “Are weaker programmers actually empowered by Cline, or are they avoiding thinking about the logic?”
+* “Are we giving them datasets that are meaningful enough to change their view of the chain/problem?”

 ---

-## 10. From Information → Insight → Truth at Level 2
+## 10. From Information → Insight → Truth at Level 3

-At Level 2, students move further along the chain:
+At Level 3, the progression looks like this:

 * **Information**

-  * They have many documents, not just a few.
+  * Data points, columns, rows, raw exports, logs.

 * **Insight**

-  * They see patterns, agreements, and contradictions between sources.
-  * They develop richer problem and stakeholder maps grounded in evidence.
+  * Patterns in the data:

+    * Distributions,
+    * Clusters,
+    * Outliers,
+    * Correlations.
+  * AI helps them build and interpret these patterns faster.

 * **Truth-seeking**

-  * They understand that:

-    * No single source or AI output is “the truth”.
-    * Truth in complex supply chains comes from:
+  * Truth is now:

-      * Triangulating multiple sources,
-      * Noticing gaps and biases,
-      * Keeping track of where every claim comes from.
+    * What survives both **document cross-checking** (Level 2) and **data analysis** (Level 3).
+  * Students triage:

+    * AI’s suggestions,
+    * Source claims,
+    * Data evidence.

-Against the **dead internet** risk:
+Against the **dead internet**:

-* Their defence is now:
+* Level 3’s defence is:

+  * **Locally analysed project data** that AI cannot “invent”,
+  * Scripts and notebooks that show exactly how numbers are produced,
-  * A curated, transparent knowledge base,
+  * A habit of saying:

-  * Cross-checked summaries and comparisons,
-  * Documented reasoning about sources.
+    * “Show me the data and the code, not just the sentence.”

 ---

-## 11. Progression to Level 3
+## 11. Progression to Level 4

-Once Level 2 is established, teams are ready for **Level 3 – Data & Code Augmented Analyst**, where:
+Once Level 3 is in place, teams are ready for **Level 4 – Workflow Engineer**, where:

-* They start working with **their own project data and code**,
+* They move from:

+  * “We can analyse data”
+  * to
+  * **“We can build small automated workflows around our analysis.”**

+In Level 4, they will:

-* They use tools like **Cline, Jupyter, R, and simple databases**,
+* Use tools like **n8n** and simple APIs,
-* AI helps them:

-  * Clean and transform data,
-  * Build first analyses and visualisations,
-  * Move from “what sources say” to **what their data shows**.
+* Build repeatable pipelines (data in → clean → store → analyse → update visualisations),
+* Potentially add semantic search (e.g. vector stores) over their documents and outputs.

-Level 2 prepares them by ensuring:
+Level 3 prepares them by:

-* Their conceptual and documentary foundation is strong,
-* Their project is grounded in a well-documented evidence base,
-* They already think in terms of:
+* Making code and data **normal** parts of their toolkit,
+* Giving them the confidence to let AI help with more complex workflows,
+* Deepening their sense that **truth in complex supply chains is triangulated**:

-  * Categories,
+  * Sources,
-  * Biases,
+  * Data,
-  * Gaps,
+  * Code,
-  * Multiple perspectives.
+  * Human judgement.